KhiopsML/khiops-doc/docs/tutorials/scenario.md

 This command launches the Khiops GUI, and all user interactions, such as entering data into fields or initiating actions via menus or buttons, are recorded into the scenario file.
-Each interaction is recorded using an internal tool key, the field value, and a comment prefixed by `//` that references the GUI GUI label or action associated with the interaction.
+Each interaction is recorded using an internal tool key, the field value, and a comment prefixed by `//` that references the GUI label or action associated with the interaction.

 !!!	example "Example"

-	For example, to train a classifier on the Iris dataset available in the sammples (see [`Khiops Guide`](../ui-docs/khiops.md)):
+	For example, to train a classifier on the Iris dataset available in the samples (see [`Khiops Guide`](../ui-docs/khiops.md)):

 	- Click on the **Open** sub-menu of the **Data dictionary** menu